chaosinventory/documentation/dev/contr.md

 - at least two approvals must be made for the patch to be merged after 24 hours, or at least four approvals must be made to merge the patch immediately
 - the PR must neither be controversial or blocked (indicated by tags)

 **Fundamental changes, like changes in the database scheme or other disputed areas, require at least four reviews.
-Those changes should be discussed in a developer meeting.
+Those changes should be discussed in a development meeting.
 A "Fundamental"-Tag should indicate those changes.**

 The Documentation may be also expanded using pull requests.
 For the documentation repository, two approvals are enough for immediate merge.